Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Abhishek Murarka

-Yeah.
-No, no, that is.
+Yes.
+No, no, that is it.
 Please go ahead.
+Yes.
+That was what I —

 Rajeev Jain

-I would just say the more important point or a meta point in this is we are entering the year on credit cost with tailwinds.
-You know headwind over headwind virtually would consume twice the fuel.
-Thankfully we are entering the year with tailwinds.
-We have momentum we can navigate even if the environment weakens.
+I would just say the more important point or a meta point in this is we are entering the year from — on credit costs with tailwinds.
+Headwind over headwind virtually would consume twice the fuel.
+Thankfully, we are entering the year with tailwinds.
+We have momentum.
+We can navigate even if the environment weaken.
 I think that’s how I am looking at the business at this point in time.

 Sandeep Jain

-So I think what Rajeev is trying to say, some level of conservatism in terms of doing the number crunching and giving a guidance of 145 to 160 has been done.
-We have to wait and see how situation evolves.
+So I think what Rajeev is trying to say is some level of conservatism in terms of doing the number crunching and giving a guidance of 145 to 160 has been done.
+We have to wait and see how situation evolves eventually.

 I’m also making a point that we have tailwinds on credit cost.
-Let’s you know.
-So we don’t have headwinds.
+Let’s — so we don’t have headwinds.
 So that itself is a big help.

 Operator

-Thank you Abhishek.
-I’ll request to come back for a follow up question.
-Ladies and gentlemen, a kind request.
-Please limit yourself to one question per participant and rejoin the queue for a follow up question.
-Next question is from the line of Shreya Shivani from Nomura.
+Thank you.
+Abhishek, I’ll request to come back for a follow up question.
+[Operator Instructions] Next question is from the line of Shreya Shivani from Nomura.
 Please go ahead.

 Shreya Shivani

 Yeah, thank you for the opportunity.
-My question is on the guidance.
-The long term guidance of ROA probably inching towards 4.3 to 4.7 percentage.
-I mean for FY27.
-I understand you’ve given the explanation on opex and probably that will be the bigger driver.
-But if you can help us get into the details of this 4.3 to 4.7 over the longer term that you have spoken about.
-Also for FY27 as per the.
-I mean the basic maths that I was picking up, you may need a little bit more NIM expansion to achieve the ROE guidance for FY27.
+My question is on the guidance — the long-term guidance of ROA probably inching towards 4.3 percentage to 4.7 percentage.
+I mean for FY ’27, I understand you’ve given the explanation on OpEx and probably that will be the bigger driver.
+But if you can help us get into the details of this 4.3% to 4.7% over the longer term that you’ve spoken about.
+Also for FY ’27, as per the — I mean, the basic math that I was picking up, you may need a little bit more NIM expansion to achieve the ROA guidance for FY ’27.
 Is my understanding correct or not?
 Please let us know.
 Yeah.

 Rajeev Jain